12th East Yorkshire Regiment (Hull Sportsmen)

-THE GREAT WAR TOOK A HEAVY TOLL ON HULL'S ATHLETIC CLIB.
+THE GREAT WAR TOOK A HEAVY TOLL ON HULL HARRIERS ATHLETIC CLIB.
 IT'S SPORT'S PAVILION WAS DESTROYED IN A ZEPPELIN RAID (AND AGAIN IN WORLD WAR 2).
 SEVEN OF THE NINETEEN HULL HARRIERS, THAT RAN TOGETHER IN THE 8 MILE CHAMPIONSHIP RACE ON 21/02/1914, DIED IN THE GREAT WAR.
-(SEE RACE CARD ABOVE).
 OTHERS WERE WOUNDED.
-IT TOOK A LONG TIME FOR THE CLUB TO RECOVER.
-ONLY EIGHT RUNNERS TURNED OUT IN THE 'EIGHT MILE HANDICAP' RACE HELD AFTER THE WAR, ON THE 14/02/1920.
+IT TOOK A LONG TIME FOR THE HARRIERS CLUB TO RECOVER.
+ONLY EIGHT RUNNERS TURNED OUT, FOR THE FIRST, 'EIGHT MILE HANDICAP' RACE, HELD AFTER THE WAR, ON THE 14TH FEBRUARY 1920.

 SGT, JAMES GUEST, 3RD EYR.
 BORN HULL, 1889.
 AN ORIGINAL HULL PAL.
 HIS WIFE FLORENCE LIVED AT 25 FALMOUTH STREET.
 HE WAS WELL KNOWN IN FOOTBALL CIRCLES AND ACTED AS GOAL KEEPER FOR HULL CITY JUNIORS FOR A NUMBER OF YEARS, VISITING HOLLAND TO PLAY AGAINST A DUTCH FOOTBALL TEAM.
 HE ALSO PLAYED FOR LAMBERT STREET CRICKET CLUB.
 IN CIVIL LIFE, HE WORKED AS A CLERK FOR MR E T CLARKSON, PRINCES DOCK SIDE.
 HE ENLISTED IN SEPTEMBER 1914 AND WAS DISCHARGED ON THE 21ST JANUARY 1919.
 HE SERVED FOUR YEARS AND 105 DAYS, OF WHICH TWO AND HALF YEARS WERE SPENT IN FRANCE.
 HE DIED OF PHEUMONIA AT HOME, LEAVING A WIDOW AND ONE CHILD.
 HE WAS 30 YEARS OLD.
 HIS DEATH WAS REPORTED IN THE HULL DAILY MAIL ON 25TH FEBRUARY 1919, WITH HIS PHOTOGRAPH.